/faq

 Tell me about yourself

-How do you actually learn and retain things?
+How do you learn and retain things?

 What are you best at?

-• Designing systems that survive real usage
+• Designing systems that remain stable as they evolve

 How do you approach problem-solving?

-• How state changes
+• how that state changes over time

 What's your core tech stack?